AsahiLinux/docs/Tethered-Boot-Setup-(For-Developers).md

 m1n1 consists of two stages.
 Stage 1 is installed during the 1TR step of the installation (after the first reboot into macOS recovery) and cannot be modified without a trip through recovery.
 Stage 2 is loaded from the EFI system partition at `m1n1/boot.bin`, and can be updated by distributions to add new features and hardware support.
 Release builds of stage 1 have a backdoor proxy mode, which allows for optional tethered boot.
 This has to be enabled from 1TR, and requires machine authentication for security.

+We use the SIP (System Integrity Protection) disable flag applied to the Asahi Linux volume to control this mode.
+On macOS volumes this normally disables certain kernel security features, while m1n1 uses it to signal that it should enable the backdoor proxy mode if the system is booting in verbose mode.
+This change is per-OS, so doing it for the Asahi/m1n1 volume will not affect any macOS installs.

-To enable the proxy mode, ensure that m1n1 / Asahi Linux is the default boot volume (this will be the case after a fresh install), then boot the machine by holding down the power button from a fully shut down state until "Loading startup options..." appears.
+To enable this mode, first ensure that m1n1 / Asahi Linux is the default boot volume (this will be the case after a fresh install), then boot the machine by holding down the power button from a fully shut down state until "Loading startup options..." appears.
 Select "Options", enter your macOS machine owner credentials if prompted, then click on the Utilities menu and open a Terminal window.

 From there, run: